 Why I love it: This woman-owned, Boston-based company focuses on basic, foundational pieces.
 Although it’s designed with a capsule wardrobe in mind, these basic pieces will fit into anyone’s closet.
 I particularly appreciate the muted tones and fairly timeless shapes.
 The company will also reimburse you up to $15 if you need to get a piece tailored to fit, which is a nice gesture.
 Plus, Brass uses “real models” to demonstrate how their clothing fits on a variety of body shapes.
 Sizes run from XXS-XXL at present.

 Why it’s ethical: The women who run Brass ensure that their fabrics are high-quality and their garments are well-constructed so that they’ll last—these are not items you’ll throw out in a year because they’ve developed holes.
 They design their clothing here in the USA and manufacture it in Hangzhou, China, at two factories that they visit fairly regularly.
-Most fabrics are vegan, though they do use silk occasionally.
+Most fabrics are vegan, though they do use silk, cashmere, and wool occasionally.

 What it’ll cost you: These are not inexpensive clothing items; expect to pay $20-$30 for a T-shirt and ~$90-$125 for a dress.
 That’s because they’re truly built to last.
 Check out the last-chance room for occasional deals: I bought the grey sweater dress on sale last year and it’s absolutely a winter staple for me.